mdelgert/ReferenceNotes/UbuntuSetup.md

 sudo usermod -aG docker ${USER}
 su -s ${USER}

+# If you check your groups and docker groups is not listed even after logging out, you may have to restart Ubuntu.
+To avoid that, you can use the newgrp command liks this:
+newgrp docker

 # Use an Alternative to snap center
 sudo apt install gnome-software sudo apt install synaptic